Give Page Feedback

 LOD stands for Level of Detail.
 You may be familiar with Unity's built in LOD system, where you have a single Game Object with an LOD Group component, and 2 or more child Game Objects representing the same 'object' at different quality levels.

-SAM's LOD system is an alternative approach for introducing different quality assets representing the same objects.
+SAM's LOD system is an alternative approach for introducing different quality assets representing the same objects, and can either be used as a replacement of Unity's LOD system or as a compliment to it.

 For a full breakdown of our LOD System as well as how it differs from Unity's built in system, take a look at the Introduction To LODs Section from the Streamable Grids Chapter!